reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### Example 2: Anonymous Comparator

-It is not mandatory to define a custom functional interface and then use it to declare lambdas.
-In following example, we create an anonymous comparator to sort a list of strings by length:
+It is not mandatory to define a custom functional interface and then use it to declare lambdas:
 ```java
 List<String> words = Arrays.asList("apple", "banana", "cherry");
 Collections.sort(words, (s1, s2) -> Integer.compare(s1.length(), s2.length()));
 ```
+In this example, we created an anonymous comparator to sort a list of strings by length.

 ### Example 3: Runnable for a Thread